-Sadly, due to complications with Covid, Jenn is unable to join "Team Vole" in the field this year.
+Sadly, due to complications with Covid, Jenn is unable to join "Team Vole" in the field for 2022.

 What Are They Doing?

 The team plans to use observations and experiments and models to understand how the fluctuations in the numbers of small mammal herbivores on the tundra, both within and between years, affect tundra ecosystem function (such as the abundance of different types of plants, the quality of plant litter and nutrient cycling) and energy balance.
 They will determine natural changes in small mammal population sizes in three different Alaskan tundra ecosystems (at Utqiaġvik, Nome and Toolik Lake), and also use experiments in each ecosystem where they control the number of small mammals that have access to small areas of the tundra, to determine how this affects the way the ecosystem works.

 The team will fly into Utqiaġvik (formerly Barrow), the northernmost community in Alaska, where they will be stationed while doing field work.
 Their research will focus on the polygonal tundra ecosystem near Utqiaġvik.